-- any added years or pension that you are buying in the Civil Service pension scheme, - any pension benefits you have transferred in to the Civil Service pension scheme, or - any earlier periods of pensionable service that you have built up in the Civil Service pension scheme before beginning your current employment.
+- any added years or added pension that you are buying in the Civil Service pension scheme - any pension benefits you have transferred into the Civil Service pension scheme from a former job - any earlier periods of pensionable service that you have built up in the Civil Service pension scheme before beginning your current employment.

-If you work part time, please see the paragraph 'working part time' below.
+If you work part-time, please see the paragraph 'working part time' below.